AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 1. Write in English.
 1. Use the present tense in the title.
-1. Separate the title from the description with a blank line.
 1. Use the imperative in the title.
 For example, you can start the title with these words: Refactor, Update, Remove, Release, Fix, Merge, Rename, etc.
+1. Separate the title from the description with a blank line.
+1. Write description if you think this is necessary.
 1. Start your title and description with an uppercase letter.

 **Recommendation for creating commits**

-1. Try to avoid using `git commit .`.
+1. Try to avoid using `git add .`.
 Instead, try to get into the habit of checking which files are actually changed (for example, using `git status`), and then add files to your commits explicitly: `git add {file1} {file2}`.
 1. When you work on local machine and you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.
 Cannot be used if the commit was sent to a remote server.

 ## Work with versions